Project Description

 Take a journey through the human body, and explore its parts and systems.
 Perform chemical experiments to understand digestion, think quick and test reaction speeds, use stethoscopes to listen to the rhythmic beat of your heart.
 Learn how we are all connected, and made of the stuff of stars!

-• Level: Level 3 to 6.
+• Level: Suitable for Year 3 to Year 6.

 • Duration: Available in a 60 or 90 minute format.
 We recommend a 90 minute format if budget and timetabling constraints allow.